783009/783009.github.io/_posts/2025-01-13-Laundry-Machine-Code.md

 ---
-title: "Circuit Project Code"
+title: "Laundry Machine Code"
 date: 2025-01-13
 categories: [projects, Documentation]
 tags: [Code, Python]
 ---
 ###### This is a post that includes the code for the laundry machine circuit project
-Go to the about page to see all the features that the code runs in the machine
+Go to the about page to see all the features that the code runs in the machine (features found in the about page)

 ```python
 import RPi.GPIO as GPIO